Zipcoder/JS-intro-labs/Problems20.md

 Q1: What is the average/mean test score?

-remember the average is the sum of the scores divided by the number of scores.
+remember that an average is the sum of the scores divided by the number of scores.

 Q2: What is the last score in the array?
 Q3: Swap the first and the last scores in the array and print it out.